jfaccioli/documint/readme.md

 ### 🔥 Why DocuMint?

-Microsoft Word's built-in **Mail Merge** lets you personalise letters and contracts — but it **only merges into a single `.docx` file with multiple pages**, one per recipient.
-This means **you still need to split the file manually** if you want individual documents.
+Microsoft Word's Mail Merge is useful — but limited.
+It only creates one long .docx file with multiple pages for different recipients.
+You still have to split the document manually.

-**DocuMint solves that.**
-It automates the entire process — taking a Word template and an Excel spreadsheet, and generating a **separate document for each row**, ready to send, sign, or upload.
+DocuMint does it better:

+Creates separate Word files, one for each row of your Excel spreadsheet

+Automatically names each file

+Packages them all in a ZIP, ready to download

 ---